Introduction

 vectors.
 A new columncflags

-for combined flags is created and added to the dataset.
+for combined flags is created and added to the data set.
 This ensures that all flagged observations from both WFHZ and MFAZ data are excluded from the prevalence analysis.

 flag_wfhz | flag_mfaz | cflags |